sipolac/risk/README.md

 This project has some functions for computing the probabilities of outcomes in the board game [Risk](https://en.wikipedia.org/wiki/Risk_(game)).

-It uses a recursive approach that's faster and (in my opinion) more elegant than a direct implementation of a [pure statistics approach](http://www4.stat.ncsu.edu/~jaosborn/research/RISK.pdf).
+It uses a recursive approach that's a bit nicer than a direct implementation of a [pure statistics approach](http://www4.stat.ncsu.edu/~jaosborn/research/RISK.pdf).

 # Arguments